Home

 ----------- Empowering details ------------

-For those who are not with others - or who choose not to gather - stand up alone for a MOS wherever you are at 12:12, knowing that many of your fellow Americans in your time zone stand with you at that same moment - including at-risk immigrants, POC, LGBTQ+, women, non-Christians and victims of gun violence or crappy health insurance, etc.
+If you are not with others or prefer not to gather - have your own beautiful MOS wherever you are at 12:12, knowing that many of your fellow Americans in your time zone stand with you at that same moment - including at-risk immigrants, POC, LGBTQ+, women, non-Christians and victims of gun violence or crappy health insurance, etc.

 To let others know that you too are standing up, bang pots or blow whistles so they can hear you.